-- any issues that affect the performance of the operational programme; - the methodology and criteria used for selection of operations; - the annual and final implementation reports; - the evaluation plan for the operational programme and any amendment of the evaluation plan, including where either is part of a common evaluation plan pursuant to Article 114(1) of Regulation (EU) No 1303/2013 The JMC will examine the progress made in implementation of the evaluation plan and the follow-up given to findings of evaluations; - the communication strategy/plan for the operational programme and any amendment of the strategy/plan; - any proposal by the MA for any amendment to the operational programme.
+- any issues that affect the performance of the operational programme; - the methodology and criteria used for selection of operations; - the annual and final implementation reports; - the evaluation plan for the operational programme and any amendment of the evaluation plan, including where either is part of a common evaluation plan pursuant to Article 114(1).
+The JMC will examine the progress made in implementation of the evaluation plan and the follow-up given to findings of evaluations;

+- the communication strategy/plan for the operational programme and any amendment of the strategy/plan; - any proposal by the MA for any amendment to the operational programme.